 News from Mathnasium of Upper Arlington

-Five Questions to Ask Your Child’s Math Teacher
+Math Success is a Team Effort, Five Questions to Ask Your Child’s Math Teacher

 Autumn is rife with change – cooler weather, a new school year, and hectic schedules packed with sports practice, games and school-related events.
 October, in particular, is a crucial month in your child’s school year, as progress reports and teacher conferences give great insight into your student’s academic performance.

 Tracking a child’s progress in school is a good way to identify if he/she is at risk academically and to address how parents can participate in their student’s learning.
 Asking teachers good questions can help parents understand what struggles a student may be facing, making it easier to address problems early on.